“Write” Around the Finest Homes of Cornwall, Devon, and Dorset

 DAY 3

-We then step into another world at A la Ronde, a unique 16-sided house built at the request of two spinster cousins in the 18th century.
-This eccentric house, with quirky diamond-shaped windows and fascinating interior decoration, is crammed full of extraordinary artifacts, curiosities and mementoes from the cousins’ grand European tour.
+Today, we step into another world at A La Ronde, a unique 16-sided house built at the request of two spinster cousins in the 18th century.
+This eccentric house with quirky diamond-shaped windows and fascinating interior decoration is crammed full of extraordinary artifacts, curiosities and mementoes from the cousins’ grand European tour.

 DAY 4